His parents shielded him from gunfire as Hamas fighters attacked. He survived. They did not

 The family returned to the kibbutz, and Shir Mathias remembers her mom telling her to have a good time Saturday, since they were planning to attend a Bruno Mars concert in Tel Aviv.
 Their dad helped check the oil in the car.

-“Before I went to my house, Mom said, `Bye.
+“Before I went to my house, Mom said, ’Bye.
 Have fun tomorrow,’” Shir Mathias said.
-“I was like, `Thank you, I love you.’
+“I was like, ‘Thank you, I love you.’
 I gave her a hug and gave my dad a hug.”
 Hours later, they were gone.